Veterinarians

 Lisa has lived in Kentucky her entire life.
 She and her husband live on a farm with their two dogs, Max and Benson.
 When she’s not working, Lisa enjoys hanging out with my dogs and husband, gardening, singing in the choir and church activities.
 “I do enjoy running and have participated in numerous 5Ks, but haven’t be able to for several years.
 My goal is to start training again next year,” she says.

-Kristen Anderson, Billing Support Specialist
+Kristen Anderson, Accounts Receivable Specialist

 Belle Echevarria, Billing Support Specialist